nhutalie98/imdb-score/README.md

 # imdb-score-eda
-Use R to have an EDA on IMDB score
+Use R to predict IMDB scores